AaltoSciComp/scicomp-docs/triton/tut/modules.rst

 But what about *the software*?
 ------------------------------

-You know how to load software now, but what about specific software packages?
-You can try searching the output of ``module spider`` to see what you can find, because right now we don't have a much better place to look.
-You can check the :doc:`applications index
+You know how to load modules software now, but what about specific software packages?
+See the upcoming :doc:`applications tutorial
-<../apps/index>` page, but this is getting to be a bit out of date.

-In general, we try to install common software for everyone.
-For specialized things, you might want to try installing it yourself, first, using our existing modules as the base.

-Compilers and base libraries and so on are organised into *toolchains*, such as ``goolf`` (GCC openMP openBLAS LAPACK FFTW) and ``iomkl`` (intel compilers, OpenMPI, IntelMLK).
-You can search for these modules and load them to get the necessary base compilers.
-For more info, see the :doc:`apps page <../apps/index>`.
+<applications>` for more info.

 Final notes